People cross country skiing with running dogs.

 Global Impacts

 Wherever the coal from Chuitna is used, emissions from coal burning will be released into the atmosphere.
-A number of these pollutants have a global reach, including mercury and the carbon dioxide ( CO 2 ) emissions responsible for global warming.
+A number of these pollutants have a global reach, including the project’s mercury and thecarbon dioxide ( CO 2 ).

 Potential Economic Impacts